dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_solver_cqm_properties.rst

 Minimum required run time, in seconds, the solver must be allowed to work on any given problem.

+.. todo:: update this link to the SDK:

 For more details, see Ocean software's
 `samplers <https://docs.ocean.dwavesys.com/en/stable/docs_system/reference/samplers.html>`_
 documentation for solver methods that calculate the default runtime of a given